shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 The bot fetches contest information from multiple sources and schedules automated reminders:

-1. **Contest Fetch**: Retrieves data from Codeforces API and Clist.by (for AtCoder)
+1. **Contest Fetch**:
+   - Retrieves Codeforces data from the public Codeforces API
+   - Fetches AtCoder contests using multiple methods:
+     - Clist.by API (primary method)
+     - Direct AtCoder website scraping (backup)
+     - AtCoder Problems API (fallback)
+2. **Smart Timeframes**: Looks up to 45 days ahead for AtCoder contests while keeping the default 7-day window for Codeforces
-2. **Reminder Scheduling**: Sets up scheduled reminders for each contest at specified intervals
+3. **Reminder Scheduling**: Sets up scheduled reminders for each contest at specified intervals
-3. **Targeted Notifications**: Sends individual contest announcements rather than cluttered lists
+4. **Targeted Notifications**: Sends individual contest announcements rather than cluttered lists
-4. **Daily Refresh**: Updates contest information and reminders daily
+5. **Daily Refresh**: Updates contest information and reminders daily
-5. **Timezone Support**: Displays all times in your configured timezone (e.g., Asia/Dhaka for Bangladesh)
+6. **Timezone Support**: Displays all times in your configured timezone (e.g., Asia/Dhaka for Bangladesh)

+## File Structure and Purpose

+- `index.js` - Main entry point with Discord bot setup and command handling
+- `services/contestService.js` - Contest data fetching from various platforms with multi-source fallback
+- `services/reminderService.js` - Handles scheduling and sending timed reminders
+- `utils/embedFormatter.js` - Formats contest data into Discord embedded messages with timezone support
+- `utils/healthCheck.js` - Provides functions to check API connectivity

+## Health Check and Port Management

+The bot includes an HTTP server for health checks that:

+- Starts on port 3000 by default
+- Automatically finds the next available port if 3000 is busy
+- Provides `/health` endpoint to check API connections
+- Reports the status of Discord, Codeforces, and AtCoder connections

 ## Reminder System